Bukhakunga Secondary School: Co-curricular activities

 In 2002, the school appeared at the Western Provincial Science Congress held in Butere Girls' High School.
 In 2004, the school participated in choral verses during the Kenya Secondary Secondary School Music Festival up to National level.

-Staff

-Discipline is enforced by the Deputy Principal, Madam Rebbah Barasa and the Principal, Mr Musi Ferdinand.
-The teaching staff includes Mr Gilbert Ochieng' Shikuku for Physics and Mathematics, Mr Wesonga Patrick for Biology and Agriculture, Mr Otuma for Mathematics and Business Studies, Mr Etemesi Tom Charles for Swahili and History and Government and Mr Musi Ferdinand for Swahili and Geography.

 National examination registration

 The School National Examination Code is 614601.

 Student population and welfare

 The school population is about 500 students, the ratio of girls to boys being about 1:2.
 Most of the students come from the nearby primary Schools, including Mutsuma, Musidi, Bukhakunga, Sawawa, Namirama, Mayuge, Burundu, and Imbiakalo.
 A few students are beneficiaries of Canadian Education Society Scholarships, a non-governmental organisation based in the Provincial Capital, Kakamega.

 Facilities

 There is a bore-hole supplying the school and neighbouring homes with water.
 The school has some land for agriculture projects.

 Some milk animals are reared to supply the staff with milk.
 The school has a single laboratory shared by all Science students in Physics, Chemistry and Biology.
 There are some books for reference donated to the school from Canada, though no formal library.
 The school has purchased examination preparation books.
 The school has a playground that hosts local football matches.